This policy is available in sign language.

 - Introduce national technical qualifications for administration of the Building Code at local level and require that NZ building inspectors are trained to this standard.

-- Ensure that all new buildings conform to sustainable building principles by 2012.
+- Ensure that all new buildings conform to sustainable building principles.

 - Support and expand programmes to make existing homes more energy and water efficient.